Important Info for Class of 2027

 Those who have never taken Japanese or Chinese before and would like to start at Gettysburg College must register for Japanese 101 or Chinese 101, which meet five days a week.

-East Asia related courses are also available in other departments including History, Political Science, Religious Studies, and Art History.
-For further information, please consult our Department webpage or contact Prof. Jing Li (email@example.com) or Prof. Eleanor Hogan (firstname.lastname@example.org).
+A variety of courses related to East Asia are also available in other departments including History, Political Science, Religious Studies, and Art History.
+Please contact Prof. Jing Li (firstname.lastname@example.org) for questions about Chinese language and China-related courses or Prof. Yoko Nishimura (email@example.com) for questions about Japanese language and Japan-related courses.

 Students who major in economics have two degree options: they may choose the Economics major for the Bachelor of Arts degree or the Mathematical Economics major for the Bachelor of Science degree.
 We strongly encourage students who wish to pursue graduate study in Economics to choose the Bachelor of Science degree option.